 The 2021 data suggests that the main reason why most users utilize ad blockers is that they see too many ads as intrusive or annoying.

 This suggests that industry-wide initiatives such as Better Ads Standards and Acceptable Ads weren’t successful in eliminating intrusive ad experiences.

 3. Paid Content

-According to the latest statistics, in 2020, ad blockers caused a $35 billion loss in publishers’ ad revenue.
-Alternatively, publishers can offer their users ad-free access to their content on the basis of a subscription or a single payment.
+Subscription-based content grants users ad-free access to the content on the basis of a subscription or a single payment.
 This is also known as a paywall.

 Publishers interested in building a community might find that the subscription model works well for their audience.
 Despite that, most users who use ad blockers would rather see ads than pay for the content.